-Black is not capitalized when referring to the Negro race (Negro is capitalized) unless it is part of the name of an organization.
+Black is capitalized in a racial, ethnic, or cultural sense.
 (African-American may be used if the group or person prefers it.)
-White is likewise lowercase, but Caucasian is capitalized.
+Likewise, Indigenous is capitalized.
+White is lowercase, but Caucasian is capitalized.

 Camp Meeting and Camp Meeting program (no hyphens).
 Note: Camp Meeting is two separate uppercase words.